Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 pipenv run ansible-playbook playbooks/acs.yml -i inventory_local.yml -e "@community-extra-vars.yml"
 ```

+By default, the ACS playbook will now also check compatibility of OS if it is  fully supported.
+You can add flag '-e skip_os_test=true' if you want to deploy on not supported OS distribution.

 > NOTE: The playbook takes around 30 minutes to complete.

 Once the playbook is complete Ansible will display a play recap to let you know that everything is done, similar to the block below: